GEOS-DEV/GEOS/src/docs/sphinx/developerGuide/KeyComponents/AddingNewSolver.rst

    :start-after: //START_SPHINX_INCLUDE_00
    :end-before: //END_SPHINX_INCLUDE_00

-The following member function ``RegisterDataOnMesh()`` is used to assign fields onto the discretized mesh object and will be further discussed in the :ref:`Implementation` section.
+The following member function ``registerDataOnMesh()`` is used to assign fields onto the discretized mesh object and will be further discussed in the :ref:`Implementation` section.

 The next block consists in solver interface functions.
 These member functions set up